Vektor-Memory/Vorwatch/README.md

 ## Philosophy

 Vörwatch is recommend-only by design.
 It will never run `ufw deny`, never call `fail2ban-client banip`, never touch iptables.
 Every alert that suggests an action tells you the exact command to run yourself.
 This is intentional: automated banning based on heuristics has a real false-positive cost on a single production box, and the unknown risk of unattended firewall changes isn't worth the convenience for most single-server setups.
-If you want auto-remediation, this isn't that tool — pair it with something like [CrowdSec](https://crowdsec.net) instead.
+If you want auto-remediation, this isn't that tool — pair it with a gui based security suite.

 ## Requirements